Extended probabilities and their application to statistical inference: Extended probabilities in statistical inference

 Because the agent faces ambiguity, they need to specify a set $\mathcal{P} \subset \Delta(\Omega,\mathcal{F})$ of probability measures.
 Every element $P \in \mathcal{P}$ induces an extended probability $P_0^{ex}$ as we just described.
 In this way, we build the set $\mathcal{P}_0^{ex}$.

-Let us now discuss how to update extended probabilities, that is, how to update $P^{ex}_t(A)$ to $P^{ex}_{t+1}(A)$, for all $A \in \mathcal{F}$, for all $P^{ex}_t \in \mathcal{P}^{ex}_t$, for all $t \in \mathbb{N}_0$.
-We first consider a procedure to discover the components of the sample space that is equivalent to an urn without replacement.
+Let us now discuss how to update extended probabilities, that is, how to update $P^{ex}_t(A)$ to $P^{ex}_{t+1}(A)$, for all $A \in \mathcal{F}$, for all $P^{ex}_t \in \mathcal{P}^{ex}_t$, for all $t \in \mathbb{N}_0$.\footnote{It is worth mentioning that in \cite{walley_bom} too the author discusses a process of learning the state space combined with learning about the probability of the elements of $\mathcal{F}$.} We first consider a procedure to discover the components of the sample space that is equivalent to an urn without replacement.
 That is, after specifying $\Omega$ and $\Omega_0^+$, we start our analysis with an urn whose content is unknown and possibly countable; it represents the true sample space associated with our experiment.
 At any time point $t$, we extract a ball (an element $\omega$ of the sample space).
 Once we learn about that element, our knowledge about the composition of the urn increases.
 We do not put the ball back into the urn; we discuss the case in which the discover procedure is equivalent to an urn with replacement later in the paper.

 Let us begin with the updating procedure from $P_0^{ex} \in \mathcal{P}_0^{ex}$ to $P_1^{ex}\in \mathcal{P}_1^{ex}$.

 We collect a new observation $\omega \in \Omega$.
 If $\omega \in\Omega_0^-$, this means that, at time $t=1$, we learn a new element of the true sample space.
 Notice that $\omega$ is consistent with an element $E^-_{0,\omega}$ of $\mathcal{E}_0^-$ (that is, $E^-_{0,\omega}=\{\omega\}$), which -- given that we observe such $\omega$ -- at time $t=1$ becomes an element of $\mathcal{E}_1^+$; in formulas, $E^-_{0,\omega}=E^+_{1,\omega}$.
 Then, $\mathcal{E}_1^+ \supset \mathcal{E}_0^+$, $\mathcal{E}_1^- \subset \mathcal{E}_0^-$, and we update the extended probability assigned to $E^-_{0,\omega}=E^+_{1,\omega}$ as follows